 Each Collection of works will meet these requirements:

-Create additional Collection policies as needed that do not conflict with TSW's umbrella policies: Texas ScholarWorks Services, Submission & Withdrawal, Collections, Metadata, Copyright, and Preservation.
+- Create additional Collection policies as needed that do not conflict with TSW's umbrella policies: Texas ScholarWorks Services, Submission and Withdrawal, Collections, Metadata, Copyright, and Preservation.

 By default, a Collection will not impose access restrictions on their works.
 TSW was established to provide open access to the digital works of the University.
 In exceptional cases where access restrictions are required, individual works or an entire collection of works may be affected.
 Access restriction options must be defined when a Collection is created.